 This caused a scandal, not only because Elizabeth was English and a commoner (because her father was not of noble birth), but because her family fought against Edward’s family in the war, as did her late husband.
 It was also scandalous because, as a widow, she was not a virgin, which was traditional for medieval English queens.
 Like her parents before her, Elizabeth threw off social norms and customs to marry for love.

 Elizabeth was crowned queen in a traditional coronation ceremony, but Richard Neville was enraged that his efforts to secure a French alliance were thwarted by his cousin’s lust for Elizabeth.
 He never liked her.
 In fact, Richard Neville began making plans to overthrow Edward and put Edward’s younger brother, George, on the throne instead.

 Edward IV eventually came back to England with an army about six months after he was deposed, and this time, he deposed Henry VI for good.
-Henry VI’s only son and heir was killed in battle during Eward’s return to England, and Henry VI was killed in the Tower of London the night Edward re-took the throne, some say by Edward and his brothers, or someone they hired.
-Henry VI’s queen, Margaret of Anjou, was kept prisoner in the tower for years, until her French relatives ransomed her and secured her freedom and release from England.
+Henry VI’s only son and heir were killed in battle during Edward’s return to England, and Henry VI was killed in the Tower of London the night Edward re-took the throne, some say by Edward and his brothers, or someone they hired.
+Henry VI’s queen, Margaret of Anjou, was kept a prisoner in the tower for years until her French relatives ransomed her and secured her freedom and release from England.